JavaScript is disabled on your browser.

 Data & Web Services

 The United States Wind Turbine Database (USWTDB) provides the locations of land-based and offshore wind turbines in the United States, corresponding wind project information, and turbine technical specifications.
 Wind turbine records are collected and compiled from various public and private sources, digitized and position-verified from aerial imagery, and quality checked.
 The USWTDB is available for download in a variety of tabular and geospatial file formats, to meet a range of user/software needs.
-Cached and dynamic web services are available for users that wish to access the USWTDB as a Representational State Transfer Services (RESTful) web service.
+Dynamic web services are available for users that wish to access the USWTDB as a Representational State Transfer Services (RESTful) web service.

 About the USWTDB